jsenv/jsenv-template-pwa/.github/README.md

 # Things to know

-- Node.js Long Term Support version should be used while coding and to use the package published on npm.
+- Node.js Long Term Support version should be used while coding.
 At the time of writing this documentation it means version 14.17.0.

 - Default branch of the repository is named _main_.
 It can be renamed in repository settings on GitHub.